KelvynLenis/TSN-Checker/README.md

 ## Consistent path nodes
 During runtime it might happen TSN generate a path that is not supposed to exist or to be at certain flow.
-There is a need then to check wheter the paths are well made or not, so this checker also validates it by comparing the path to a device with the hops data.
+There is a need then to check whether the paths are well made or not, so this checker also validates it by comparing the path to a device with the hops data.

 This is the path to a device called dev5, we hope the flow to follow as it says.